-Item No. Item In Co In Compliance?
-Comments Yes No N/A C18 Internal Haul Routes ✓ Paved road at the entrance/exit.
-Well maintained gravel internal roads, controlled with traffic signage C19 Dust Suppression Measures ✓ Internal roads and entrances are treated for dust with water and periodically using calcium chloride.
+Item No. Item In Co omplian ce?
+Comments Yes No N/A C18 Internal Haul Routes > Paved road at the entrance/exit.
+Well maintained gravel internal roads, controlled with traffic signage C19 Dust Suppression Measures > Internal roads and entrances are treated for dust with water and periodically using calcium chloride.
 Entrance is swept regularly.
-C20 Asphalt/Concrete Plants or other Plants ✓ Aggregates processing plant located as per site plan.
+C20 Asphalt/Concrete Plants or other Plants ∨ Aggregates processing plant located as per site plan.
 Redimix Concrete plant on site not in use C21 Buildings and other structures (e.g. scalehouse) ✓ Building locations are marked per site plan.
-C22 Importation of Material (e.g. for rehabilitation, blending, or recycling) ✓ Indicate any materials that you are importing to the site Blend Sand and unprocessed pit material

-C23 Blast Monitoring: Quarries only ~ C24 Water Monitoring Reports ✓ Submitted monthly and annually as required to MNRF, MOECCP, GRCA, and Township of Puslinch C25 Other Monitoring Program (e.g. dust, adaptive management plan, natural heritage monitoring) ✓ Specify any other monitoring requirements

-- that are indicated on the licence or permit (i.e. prescribed conditions for licences or permits issued between June 27, 1997 and March 31, 2021) - that apply as noted in section 0.12 of the regulation - any other conditions indicated on the licence, permit or site plan

-Item No. ltem In C In Compliance?
-Comments

-Yes No N/A
+C22 Importation of Material (e.g. for rehabilitation, blending, or recycling) ' Indicate any materials that you are importing to the site Blend Sand and unprocessed pit material Monitorin g and Mitigation C23 Blast Monitoring: Quarries only ~ C24 Water Monitoring Reports &gt; Submitted monthly and annually as required to MNRF, MOECCP, GRCA, and Township of Puslinch C25 Other Monitoring Program (e.g. dust, adaptive management plan, natural heritage monitoring) ' Specify any other monitoring requirements that are and Mathat ap e indicated on the licence or perrarch 31, 2021) oply as noted in section 0.12 of the her conditions indicated on the licence. nit (i.e. p e regula orescribe ation tions for licences or permits issued between June 27, 1997 Item No. Item In C ompliar nce?
+Comments Yes No N/A C26 Section D: Phasing and Rehabilita ation Item No. Item In Co omplian ce?
+Comments Yes No N/A D1 Progressive Rehabilitation ✓ Progressive rehabilitation ongoing as per rehabilitation plan D2 Sloping of Faces ~ sloped pond faces are rehabilitated as per the rehabilitation plan.

-C26

-Item No. Item In Co omplian ce?
-Comments Yes No N/A D1 Progressive Rehabilitation ✓ Progressive rehabilitation ongoing as per rehabilitation plan D2 Sloping of Faces ✓ sloped pond faces are rehabilitated as per the rehabilitation plan.
 Silt pond slopes will be finalized once silt pond is filled completely D3 Grades/Contours and/or Elevations ✓ Rehabilitation grades and elevations are constructed as per the rehabilitation plan

-Item No. Item In Co omplian ce?
-Comments Yes No N/A D4 Vegetation ▶ All rehabilitated areas have been vegetated as per the rehabilitation plan D5 Disturbed Hectarage Minimized ✓ All disturbed hectarage is required to conduct operations D6 Phasing/Sequencing > If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation:
+Item No. Item In Compliance? ce?
+Comments Yes No N/A D4 Vegetation ~ All rehabilitated areas have been vegetated as per the rehabilitation plan D5 Disturbed Hectarage Minimized ~ All disturbed hectarage is required to conduct operations D6 Phasing/Sequencing ~ If operational phasing or sequencing is described on your site plan, please indicate what phase(s) you are in for extraction, progressive rehabilitation and final rehabilitation is/are currently under extraction and which phase(s) is/are undergoing rehabilitation: